Changes To The South Australian Succession Act

 Deciding On Your Final Resting Place

 Destination Final You’ve decided to be cremated but you figure your loved ones can decide where they’d prefer your final resting place to be.
 That would be the most caring thing to do right?
 Maybe not.
-When faced with a menu of Goodbye options families often struggle to make the decision about where to scatter […]
+When faced with a menu of Goodbye options families often struggle to make the decision about where to scatter or bury their loved ones cremains.
+Without direction, families are left guessing, arguing, disagreeing and more often than not some […]

 Do It Yourself